By Moira Cully

 Learn from Moira Cully’s (Data Organiser at the Victorian Trades Hall Council) experience of online petitions and in particular using Megaphone, a petition platform for the Australian union movement and their supporters.
 Moira shared her key learnings at a workshop called Up Your Digital Game at Progress 2019, Australia’s largest social change conference.

 Note: This text is an amended version of Moira’s speaking notes.
-To see Moira’s full presentation slides click on the PDF at the bottom of the page.
+You can also view the slides from this presentation.